Berean Baptist Academy

 1. Offer a well-balanced and diverse program of interscholastic athletics that complements BBA’s total educational program and reflects the diversity of our student body.

-2. Provide a Christian coaching staff characterized by the highest levels of professional instruction and supervision.
+2. Provide a Christian coaching staff with the highest professional instruction and supervision levels.

 3. Establish mentoring relationships between coaches and athletes that last beyond the playing field.